Use pip to Install Python packages on Linux: 2 Easy Steps

 Conclusion

-At this point, you have learned to Install the latest pip command on Linux distributions and use it to manage your Python packages.
+At this point, you have learned to Install the latest pip command on Linux distributions and use Use pip to Install Python packages on Linux.
 You just keep in mind that the Pip search command is deprecated.
 To resolve this, you can use the original site to search for your desired packages.
 Hope you enjoy it.

 Also, you may be interested in these articles: